debv/acp/README.md

 ## Usage

-To run the process, navigate to the directory where you `acp-on-change.sh` file is and run the following command, replacing DIRECTORY_TO_MONITOR with the path to the directory you want to monitor:
+To run the process, navigate to the directory where your `acp-on-change.sh` file is and run the following command, replacing DIRECTORY_TO_MONITOR with the path to the directory you want to monitor:

 ```
 fswatch -0 DIRECTORY_TO_MONITOR | xargs -0 -n 1 sh "./acp-on-change.sh"